 I don’t know what happened to Henry.
 I know he yearned for a female partner who would understand.
 He especially hoped that one day he would marry a woman who could accept him with all his quirks and proclivities.
 Back then I don’t believe there was as much support available as there is now.

-Therapy won’t take away your desire to cross-dress, but it can help you find peace with yourself, especially if your intimate relationships are being adversely affected.
+but it can help you find peace with yourself, especially if your intimate relationships are being adversely affected.
+Support groups and psychotherapy aimed at self-acceptance and reducing risky behaviors can be particularly helpful.

 One wife told me years ago that it would have been easier to accept her husband if he announced he was gay.
 She felt scared she would lose “the butch part of him—the manly part.”
 That didn’t happen.
 Over time, she came to terms with it: “There are worse things he could be doing, and I’ve found he’s the same guy I fell in love with before he broke out the Little Bo Peep outfit for Halloween.
 I don’t always condone his fashion statements, but I don’t need to divorce him, either.”